LaisllaCR/PetRescue.api/README.md

 ## TODO
 Refacts:
-To use DI instead of Unit of Work
-Rename Resources to Dtos
 Change controller's routes to a default route name
 Reuse classes for POST and PUT (inheritance)
 To add:
 Default configuration for exceptions
-Mappers
 Filtering and searching
 Paging
 Sorting